scottslowe/learning-tools/ovs-multi-br/README.md

 ## Contents

-* **ansible.cfg**: This Ansible configuration file instructs Ansible to use the Vagrant-generated inventory file (by default in `./.vagrant/provisioners/inventory/vagrant_ansible_inventory`), to use the default vagrant user (`vagrant`) and default insecure Vagrant SSH private key.
+* **ansible.cfg**: This Ansible configuration file instructs Ansible to use the Vagrant-generated inventory file (by default in `./.vagrant/provisioners/inventory/vagrant_ansible_inventory`), to use the default vagrant user (`vagrant`) and default insecure Vagrant SSH private key. _Please note that Ansible 2.1.1.0 (or later) is required._

 * **br0.xml** and **br1.xml**: These XML files are used to define a couple OVS-based Libvirt networks.
 No edits are necessary to this file.